‘Vanderpump Rules’ Shocker: Jax And James Are No Longer Feuding

-Jax Taylor and James Kennedy may have feuded for years on Vanderpump Rules but when it comes to the series’ upcoming sixth season of the show, fans are in for a surprise.
+Jax Taylor and James Kennedy may have feuded for years on Vanderpump Rules, but when it comes to the series’ upcoming sixth season of the show, fans are in for a surprise.

 During an interview with Us Weekly on Monday, August 21, Jax Taylor spoke about his previously troubled relationship with James Kennedy, revealing that he and the DJ are actually getting along as they continue to film Vanderpump Rules Season 6.